You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

 In this study period, which is just beginning, we're focusing on six prajnaparamitas.
 I understand that Norman Fisher gave a nice talk last Saturday.
-When we have study period, as we've been developing our study periods, we've been trying to pick a subject which is not just academic, you know, not just an academic study, but those subjects of dharma which
+When we have a study period, as we've been developing our study periods, we've been trying to pick a subject which is not just academic, not just an academic study, but those subjects of Dharma, those aspects of Dharma which we study with our body and mind and spirit.

-those aspects of Dharma which we study with our body and mind and spirit, like the Eightfold Path and the Six Paramitas, and we studied precepts, and we studied the eight aspects of the enlightened person. those kind of subjects which we can put our attention to in our daily life easily and which really form the basis of dharma.
-So eventually, you know, we can educate ourselves in Buddhist dharma. as we keep practicing and having study periods, eventually we can go through the whole, study the whole dharma, the whole, theoretically we could study the whole Tripitaka this way, over a period of time.
+like the Eightfold Path and the Six Paramitas and we studied precepts and we studied the eight aspects of the enlightened person.
+Those kind of subjects which we can put our attention to in our daily life easily and which really form the basis of Dharma.
+So eventually, we can educate ourselves in Buddhist Dharma. as we keep practicing and having study periods, eventually we can go through the whole, study the whole Dharma, the whole, theoretically we can study the whole Tripitaka this way over a period of time.

 [03:58]